Frequently Asked Questions About Counseling

 For additional questions or to schedule a time to connect, please contact me at 612-424-8777 or firstname.lastname@example.org.

 Ready to get started?
 It’s simple.
-Just click below so we can get connected and learn more about one another.
+Just click below to get in touch with me so you can learn whether I’m the right therapist for you.
 If it seems like we’re a good fit, we’ll schedule our first session together.